An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Initialization-free Quantum Algorithm for Abelian Hidden Subgroup Problem

 \section{Initialization-free Quantum Algorithm for Abelian Hidden Subgroup Problem}

-In this section, we present an initialization-free quantum algorithm for AHSP that uses an arbitrary unknown mixed state as the auxiliary register $B$ and restores its initial state at the end of the computation.
-Our algorithm preserves time and query complexity comparable to the standard quantum algorithm for AHSP in the previous section.
+In this section, we present an initialization-free quantum algorithm for AHSP utilizing an arbitrary unknown mixed state as the auxiliary register.
+Our algorithm restores its initial state at the end of the computation, while preserving computational cost comparable to the standard one in the previous section.